 During the year under review, the Company has not issued any debt instrument or fixed deposit receipts etc. in India or abroad.

-(iii) Details relating to deposits covered under Chapter Rs.of the Companies Act, 2013.
+iii.
+Details relating to deposits covered under Chapter V of the Companies Act, 2013.

-(iv) No significant or material orders were passed by the Regulators or Courts or Tribunals against the Company or its Directors which may impact the going concern status or Companys operations in future or the Directors of the Company in any manner.
+iv.
+No significant or material orders were passed by the Regulators or Courts or Tribunals against the Company or its Directors which may impact the going concern status of the Company or its operations in future or the Directors of the Company in any manner.

 (B) Other Disclosures:

-Your Directors record their deep appreciation for the unstinted support and co-operation obtained from the stakeholders of the Company including its Shareholders, Bankers, Customers, Suppliers, Business Associates etc. and last but not the least to the employees of the Company for their dedicated and sincere services to the Company all across.
+Directors record their deep gratitude for the unstinted & valuable support and co-operation provided by the stakeholders of the Company all across including its Shareholders, Bankers, Customers, Suppliers, Business Associates etc. and last but not the least by the employees of the Company for their relentless, devoted, outstanding services and contribution to the Company.

 |For and on behalf of the Board|

 |Rajan B. Raheja|